docbender/openHAB-SimpleBinary/README.md

 Used protocol is preatty simple.
 Communication can operate it 2 modes reading data from connected devices - OnScan and OnChange.

-More about this can be found in wiki page: https://github.com/docbender/openHAB-SimpleBinary/wiki
+More about this can be found on wiki page: https://github.com/docbender/openHAB-SimpleBinary/wiki

 Compiled binding is inserted into release branch.